Progressive Lenses – Why the Right Choice Makes a Difference

 - ZEISS Progressive SmartLife Pure:

-Offers two technologies.
-The ZEISS SmartView technology provides a clear, dynamic, and thin lens, while the ZEISS Digital Inside technology enables better vision in the digital world by taking into account various reading distances when using digital devices as well as reading books, magazines, and so on.
-These two technologies form the basis for all progressive lenses from ZEISS.
+Offers three technologies.
+The ZEISS SmartView 2.0 technology provides a clear, dynamic, and thin lens, while the ZEISS Digital Inside technology enables better vision in the digital world by taking into account various reading distances when using digital devices as well as reading books, magazines, and so on.
+In addition, the ZEISS Luminance Design 2.0 technology takes average light conditions and age-related pupil diameters into account.
+These three technologies form the basis for all progressive lenses from ZEISS.
 “Pure” is thus the first choice for all eyeglass wearers who are primarily looking for a solution that meets their vision requirements in the digital world.

 - ZEISS Progressive SmartLife Plus: